tskit-dev/msprime/docs/interchange.rst

 sites::

     position      ancestral_state
-    0.1         A
+    2.0           AT
-    8.5         AT
+    4.0           A

 .. _sec_mutation_text_format: